Skip to content

 Click to show Types of Macromolecules Based on Examples example problem

-Which one of the following types of macromolecules correspond to the macromolecule 'guanosine'.
+Which one of the following types of macromolecules correspond to the macromolecule 'guanosine triphosphate'.

 Hydrophobic Compounds from Molecular Formulas